Jorge Carrillo Olea: Public activities

 He served in troop bodies in the states of Oaxaca, Veracruz, professor at the Heroico Colegio Militar and Escuela Superior de Guerra from 1959 to 1970.

 Chief of the Second Section (Intelligence) of the Presidential General Staff from 1970 to 1976.

 During the six-year term chaired by the LIC.
 José López Portillo carried out the restructuring of the shipbuilding industry in the country.
 The Astilleros Unidos de Veracruz and Astilleros Unidos del Pacífico were built, of which he was counselor between 1977 and 1982.
 He was also a director of the National Fishing and Port Bank in 1977, as well as technical secretary of the National Coordinating Commission of the Naval Industry in 1978.

 He was secretary of the Mexican Commission for Refugee Assistance (COMAR) from 1983 to 1998, after the crisis caused by an attack by Guatemalan paramilitary forces on a refugee camp located in national territory.
-This incident caused, in addition to a diplomatic conflict with Guatemala, the displacement of 40,000 Mayan indigenous people who were given legal and physical security in territory belonging to the states of Campeche and Quintan Roo.
+This incident caused, in addition to a diplomatic conflict with Guatemala, the displacement of 40,000 Mayan indigenous people who were given legal and physical security in territory belonging to the states of Campeche and Quintana Roo.

 Founder and first director of the Center for Investigation and National Security (CISEN) from 1988 to 1991 and General Coordinator for the Attention and Fight against Drug Trafficking in the Office of the Attorney General of the Republic (PGR) from 1991 to 1993.
 It is during this period that gives the capture of Joaquín Guzmán Loera, "El Chapo".

 During his stay at the PGR, he promoted the redefinition of the anti-drug policy of the Mexican Government.
 During his assignment there was a comprehensive, multidisciplinary and open approach to international cooperation within which the relationship with the United States, Colombia, Central America and other Latin American countries was redefined.
 He was advisor to the President of the Republic for International Affairs Related to Drug Control before the UN in 1993.